Kile/Pylondocs/TypeScript.markdown

 let x; // variable with name x declared var x; // this is the same as let but has some specialty on the scope (don't use that!) const x; // this signifies, that you won't change its value.
-         // (You have to initialize const variables on the same line you define them!
-How you do that later.)
+         // (!You have to initialize const variables on the same line you define them!)
 // TS
 let x: number; // variable with name x declared with type number
 // var and const are the same as in JS and you can too declare it's type